My interests range widely but are somewhat confined to the technology sphere.

 The Basic Web Stack

 It’s my language of choice for complex web systems or APIs.
-I’m comfortable with Django and can use Flask if need be.
+I’m comfortable with Django and Flask, depending on the scope of the system.

 YAML, agent-less, automation - there is no other three word combination that makes me happier.